-If you want to compare the effective rent costs of multiple apartments, you need to take into consideration these incentives, because they may make an apartment with a higher stated rent actually have a lower net effective rate than an apartment with a lower stated rate.
+If you want to compare the effective rent costs of multiple apartments, you need to take into consideration these incentives because they may make an apartment with a higher stated rent actually have a lower net effective rent (NER) than an apartment with a lower stated rate.

 Research Rent Amounts

-To get the full rent for each apartment you're considering renting, you'll need to spend time getting as much information as possible on the rent cost, as well as all incentives and discounts.
-This could include free months, gift cards to local establishments, cash back, or gift card offers given merely for considering a particular apartment.
+To get the full or gross rent for each apartment you're considering renting, you'll need to spend time getting as much information as possible on the monthly gross rent cost, as well as all incentives and discounts.
+This could include free months, gift cards to local establishments, cash back or gift card offers given merely for considering a particular apartment.

 Calculate Monthly Rent

-Once you have an apartment complex's full offer, you can begin calculations.
-Add the value of any promotions or discounts for the term of the apartment rental.
-For example, if the offer includes one month of free rent and $50 cash, and the cost of rent equals $450.
+Start by adding the value of any promotions or discounts for the term of the apartment rental.
+For example, suppose the offer includes one month of free rent and $50 cash, and the standard cost of rent equals $450.
 In that case, the total amount of incentives would be: $450 + $50, which is equal to $500.

 Perform the same calculation for multiple apartment complexes to get the best offer.
 This will take extra time, but you can get the best deal by shopping around.
 You'll likely also take into account other features, such as security gates, amenities and proximity to your workplace and local restaurants and shops.